ajdesalvio/phenomic-distributional/README.md

 </p>

 #### Removal of excess black background from cropped images
 This is an optional step that can be useful if the cropped images are going to be used directly as input data for a deep learning model.
 If not, this step does not need to be performed.
 The image above shows large portions of black background that were added during the plot cropping step.
 This is a consequence of working with GeoTIFFs as the spatial orientation of the plots is retained and the image saving step pads the image with black pixels to produce a square or rectangular output.
 The vegetation index extraction step will ignore these black pixels automatically, but if you prefer the images to look cleaner and/or to use them as direct inputs later, the next step is useful.
-An example implementation is demonstrated below.
+An example implementation is demonstrated below using [this python script](Python_files/Remove_Black_Background.py).
 ```python
 images_to_crop = 'C:/Users/aaron.desalvio/Documents/TESTING/Python_Phenomics/RGB/Cropped'
 clean_images_out = 'C:/Users/aaron.desalvio/Documents/TESTING/Python_Phenomics/RGB/Cropped_Clean'